fmaussion/salem/docs/faq.rst

 Is your library mature for production code?
 -------------------------------------------

-No. The API is not always as clever as I wish it would, and it will probably change in the future.
-It is quite well tested though, at least for the cases I encounter in my daily work.
+Not really.
+The API is not always as clever as I wish it would, and it will probably change in the future.
+Salem is well tested though, at least for the cases I encounter in my daily work.

 .. _faqtools: